 It was hard to hear above the good-humoured bonhomie.
 But a Spotify algorithm-stretching playlist (see below) included tracks and bands that either inspired my travels or are mentioned in Europe United.
 The likes of Entombed, Bananarama and the KLF rubbed unlikely shoulders with Ricky Martin, Megadeth and Bad Religion.

-Europe United is now available in over 20 countries – click through to buy in the UK, Ireland, US, Germany, France, the Netherlands, Spain, Italy, Australia, New Zealand, Denmark, Sweden, Norway, Finland, Estonia, Romania, Mexico, Brazil, India, Japan and the United Arab Emirates.
+Europe United is now available in 26 countries – click through to buy in the UK, Ireland, US, Germany, France, the Netherlands, Spain, Portugal, Italy, Australia, New Zealand, Denmark, Sweden, Norway, Finland, Estonia, Poland, Czech Republic, Romania, Slovenia, Mexico, Brazil, South Africa, India, Japan and the United Arab Emirates.
 Other retailers are, of course, available.